 16oz Canvas Gi

 Pacific Sports 16oz karate gi’s are designed in a professional European cut for experienced martial art practitioners.
-Made in high density 100% cotton canvas with double-stitiched seams this is a tough long-lasting gi made for rigorous training sessions and competitions.
-This gi will be a favourite for many years.
+Made in high density 100% cotton canvas with double-stitched seams this is a tough long-lasting gi made for rigorous training sessions and competitions.
+This gi will be a favorite for many years.

-Secondly, there is no substitute for good technique, but a heavier fabric is more likely to make a pronounced ‘snap’ when a manoeuvre is performed correctly.
+Secondly, there is no substitute for good technique, but a heavier fabric is more likely to make a pronounced ‘snap’ when a maneuver is performed correctly.